 How does an mRNA vaccine differ from previous vaccines?

 mRNA vaccines are a new type of vaccine to protect against infectious diseases.
 To trigger an immune response, many vaccines put a weakened or inactivated germ into our bodies. mRNA vaccines instead teach our cells how to make a protein that triggers an immune response inside our bodies.
 That immune response, which produces antibodies, is what protects us from getting infected if the real virus enters our bodies.

-How is the research and development process being accelerated without compromising safety?
+How was the research and development process being accelerated without compromising safety?

-Currently, clinical trials are evaluating investigational COVID-19 vaccines in many thousands of study participants to generate scientific data regarding safety and efficacy.
-If FDA determines a vaccine meets required safety and effectiveness standards, FDA may permit the vaccine to be distributed and used in the United States under an Emergency Use Authorization (EUA) or licensure.
-Once FDA makes its determination, the Advisory Committee on Immunization Practices (ACIP) will review available data before making vaccine recommendations to CDC.
+Clinical trials evaluated COVID-19 vaccines in many thousands of study participants to generate scientific data regarding safety and efficacy.
+The FDA determined when the vaccines met required safety and effectiveness standards to be distributed and used in the United States under an Emergency Use Authorization (EUA) or licensure.
+After the FDA made its determination, the Advisory Committee on Immunization Practices (ACIP) reviewed available data then made vaccine recommendations to CDC.

-Once a COVID-19 vaccine is authorized or approved for use, CDC, FDA, and other federal partners will use multiple existing, robust systems and data sources to conduct ongoing safety monitoring.
+After the COVID-19 vaccine was authorized for use, the CDC, FDA, and other federal partners began using multiple existing, robust systems and data sources to conduct ongoing safety monitoring.

 Have Louisiana residents participated in the clinical trials?

 The Pfizer/BioNTech and Moderna clinical trials for the vaccine included patients from across Louisiana.
 The evidence for the vaccine’s safety comes in part from the people in our own community.